NeurST: Neural Speech Translation Toolkit: Speech Translation Benchmarks

 \subsection{Benchmark Models}

 We implemented Transformer~\cite{vaswani2017}, the state-of-the-art sequence-to-sequence model, for all our tasks.

 In detail, for MT in cascade systems, the model included 6 layers for both encoder and decoders.
-The embedding dimension was 256, and the size of ffn hidden units was 2,048.
+The embedding dimension was 256, and the size of hidden units in feedforward layer was 2,048.
 The attention head for self-attention and cross-attention was set to 4.
 We used Adam optimizer~\cite{kingma2015} with $\beta_1=0.9,\beta_2=0.98$ and applied the same schedule algorithm as \citet{vaswani2017} for learning rate.
-We filtered data samples whose length exceeded 120 in the source side or 150 in the target during training~\footnote{Note that punctuations were removed in the source side, so the length limit for source sentence was set smaller.} and trained the MT models with a global batch size of 25,000 tokens.
+We trained the MT models with a global batch size of 25,000 tokens.

-As for ASR/ST, we referred to the recent progress of Transformer-based end-to-end ASR~\cite{dong2018, Karita2019} and extended the basic transformer model to be compatible with audio inputs.
+As for ASR/ST, we referred to the recent progress of Transformer-based end-to-end ASR models~\cite{dong2018, Karita2019} and extended the basic transformer model to be compatible with audio inputs.
 The audio frames were first compressed by two-layer CNN with 256 channels, $3\times 3$ kernel and stride size 2, each of which was followed by a layer normalization.
 Then, we performed a linear transformation on the compressed audio representations to match the width of the transformer model.
 We used the same model structure as MT, except that we enlarged the number of encoder layers to 12 to obtain better performance.
+This configuration is labeled as \textit{transf-s} (transformer small).
 For training, we used the same Adam optimizer as MT but set the warmup steps to 25,000, and we empirically scaled up the learning rate to accelerate the convergence.
 The hyperparameters of the learning rate schedule are listed in Table \ref{tb:lrschedule}.
 Moreover, for GPU memory efficiency, we truncated the audio frames to 3,000 and removed training samples whose transcription length exceeded 120 and 150 for ASR and ST, respectively.
 The ASR models were trained with 120,000 frames per batch, while the batch size for ST was 80,000 frames.
 To further improve the performance of ST, we applied SpecAugment technique~\cite{Daniel2019} with frequency masking ($mF=2, F=27$) and time masking ($mT=2, T=70, p=0.2$).

-Additionally, we employed label smoothing of value 0.1 for training.
+Additionally, we applied label smoothing of value 0.1 for training all three tasks.
+The encoder of the ST model is initialized by the ASR encoder by default unless noted.